 Our Pasture

 Our food is only as good as the soil it grows in, so soil health is at the core of everything we do.
-Healthy soil grows healthy plants for our cattle to eat – and they fertilize the soil as they graze.
+Healthy soil grows healthy plants for our cattle to eat – which ultimately impacts the nutrient density of the beef and pork we eat.

 pasture grazed plant soil health